 We can use pack cli to create our Docker images, without even writing a Dockerfile.

-For testing purposes we can do it manually, but when it comes to actual production release and deployment, we need some kind of Continuous integration pipeline in place for the job.
+For testing we can do it manually, but for actual production deployment, we need CI pipeline for the job.

-In this blog we will be creating a CI pipeline using Gitlab, which will use Cloud Native Buildpack and final image will be pushed to Docker hub.
+In this blog you will be creating a CI pipeline using Gitlab, which will use CNB and final image will be pushed to Docker hub.

 - Gitlab account under free plan, create one using the Gitlab Register link.